 As a self employed designer, Jeff designed and built custom furniture and specialty architectural hardware and mechanisms.
 Jeff met Stan while studying for his Masters of Architecture at the University of California, Berkeley.
 The purchase of one of Jeff’s table designs by Carol Field brought Stan and Jeff together professionally.
 Jeff is an avid motorcyclist and happy family man with his architect wife, Susannah and two small children, Edward and Mary.

-Juliet Hsu is a licensed architect with 9 years of architectural design experience.
+Juliet Hsu is a licensed architect in California and Massachusetts with 11 years of architectural design experience.
 The breadth of her interest is diverse from large-scale urbanism and architecture, to interior design and furniture, to 3D printing and jewelry design.
 Prior to joining Field Architecture, Juliet ran her own residential practice.
 Her design of the first rammed earth residence in Mountain View, California demonstrates Juliet’s passion for mixing sustainability, technology and architecture.
 In addition to rammed earth, she has worked with PISE, Watershed Block, structural insulating panels, as well as other pre-fabrication methods.